peymanh/BP-interview/README.md

 > so even if we suppose that an article's rate number reaches 1M, we will have 8Mb.
 > Considering this calculation for ``weights`` and ``weighted_average`` lists too, this block of code will consume 24Mb.

+> NOTE: You can change the averaging method in the docker-compose.yml
+> AVERAGE_METHOD=decay # or simple_average, ageing_weight
 ## Article List

 Getting the list of articles is no pain if we already have calculated the average and rate number.